 Here is a the short list of ingredients needed to make Garlic Rosemary Chicken:

-- fresh rosemary – use fresh rosemary if possible.
+- fresh rosemary – use fresh rosemary herbs if possible.
 In a pinch, dried rosemary can work, but will be less flavorful.

 - white wine – an ingredient that is packed full of flavor.
 Use a decent quality wine, but it doesn’t have to be super expensive.
 Avoid using old wine that has been opened for more than a week.
 The basic rule of thumb for cooking with wine is to cook with wine you won’t mind drinking.
 If you do not want to use wine, substitute with chicken broth